ZebingZong/KalshiFlutterIntegration/readme.md

 1. go to flutter main project fold and build flutter pages for iOS.
 From the CLI, run:
 ```
 cd kalshi_flutter
-flutter build ios
+flutter pub get
 ```
-- since we don't need to run on iOS devices for now, just ignore the errors:
+- since we don't need to run on iOS devices for now, just ignore the errors if encountered:
 ```
 It appears that your application still contains the default signing identifier.
 Try replacing 'com.example' with your signing id in Xcode: